-- get_loss_named_params: this function takes care about communicating the model custom parameters with the loss handler class (the bridge between the model and the loss function). - get_metadata: this function exposes some of the constants that the converter requires for the particular model. - get_name: this is the plugin name used by the GUI to distinguish between models. - is_base: this function returns True or False if the model belongs to the eIQ Portal core plugins (base models) or not (custom models). - get_task: returns the name of the task (object detection or classification) that the model solves. - get_losses: returns the names of all losses used for model training. - get_metrics: returns a metric depending on a solved problem. - get_optimizers: this is a helper method that returns the default optimizer (see Model parameters description for the list of supported optimizers). - get_qat_support: this method tells the GUI if the model supports Quantization Aware Training or not.
-If the model supports QAT, then we can provide the input/output types and the framework where the per-channel or per-tensor quantization is provided. - get_ptq_support: this method tells the GUI if the model supports Post-Training Quantization (PTQ) or not.
+- get_allowed_dimensions: the method tells the GUI that our model supports any input dimension included into the returned list. - get_pretrained_dimensions: this method introduces the set of dimensions with pretrained weights and the source of the weights. - get_qat_support: the method tells the GUI if the model supports Quantization Aware Training (QAT) or not.
+If the model supports QAT, then we can provide the input/output types and the framework where the per-channel or per-tensor quantization is provided. - get_ptq_support: the method tells the GUI if the model supports Post-Training Quantization (PTQ) or not.
 If the model supports PTQ, then we can provide the input/output types and the framework where the per-channel or per-tensor quantization is provided.

-Note: The per-tensor quantization is only supported by the Converter.
+Note: For the moment only two frameworks are supported: TensorFlow and Converter.
+The per-tensor quantization is only supported by the Converter.